MicrosoftDocs/well-architected/well-architected/saas/billing-cost-management.md

 ## Develop a cost model

 Before you can optimize your costs, you need to itemize them.
 Your *cost of goods sold (COGS)* is the direct cost of delivering your solution.
 Azure spend is often a significant part of these costs.
+You might also consider third-party solutions, or you might choose to build custom software.
+Be aware that all of these options have varied levels of cost, including hidden costs.

+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Cost efficiency, functionality, and complexity.** When you build your own tooling or supporting software, you can customize it to your needs.
+However, there are costs to building your own tooling, some of which might not be obvious, such as ongoing maintenance and keeping up with security standards.
+You offload the responsibility of specialized software to a third party, enabling you to focus on development efforts for your own core business value.

-Knowing those costs and measuring cloud spend provides a baseline for your solution.
+Knowing all of those costs and measuring cloud spend provides a baseline for your solution.
 It's also important to have a cost model because it can help you to reduce your COGS by identifying high-value items for optimization.

 In SaaS development, understanding how customers affect costs is crucial.
 A cost model represents the marginal cost per customer and identifies how business metrics influence costs.
 Key metrics include the number of customers, users, and transactions.
 Azure resource consumption is measured by: